Alxandr/master-thesis/src/chapter-4/translate.md

 This is not to say that pen-and-paper is useless in any way.
 There are many things that are still way easier to do using pen-and-paper.
 Things like writing math equations, drawing, sketching outlines of system architecture etc.
-Computers and pen-and-paper has different strengths and weaknesses, and simply taking the exams we have today and slapping them on a computer is not necessarily serving anyone.
+Computers and pen-and-paper have different strengths and weaknesses, and simply taking the exams we have today and slapping them on a computer is not necessarily serving anyone.

-## Tasks suitable for the platform
+## Tasks Suitable for the Platform
-One of the things that becomes possible when doing digital exams is actually using the incredible resources that's at our fingertips.
-This is also in a lot of cases much closer to what people will experience when they enter the work force.
+One of the things that become possible when doing digital exams is actually using the incredible resources that are at our fingertips.
+This is also in a lot of cases much closer to what people will experience when they enter the workforce.
 Digital exams offer a unique opportunity in that they can be used to conduct tests that are completely different from what can be achieved using pen-and-paper examinations.
 And in several cases, if the tasks are constructed right, they will of themselves completely remove most ways of cheating.